askari0102/Learning/Kubernetes/README.md

 Kubernetes makes it easy to spend money invisibly.
 Where it goes, and what to do:

-- **Node overhead (often 30–60% of the bill).** Fix with Karpenter/Cluster Autoscaler consolidation, **spot/reserved instances** for stateless workloads (with `topologySpreadConstraints` and PDBs so spot interruptions don't hurt), and right-sizing requests.
+- **Node overhead (often 30–60% of the bill).** Fix with Karpenter/Cluster Autoscaler consolidation, **spot/reserved instances** for stateless workloads (with `topologySpreadConstraints`, headroom and the cluster's interruption handler (e.g. AWS Node Termination Handler / Karpenter drift) so spot interruptions don't hurt (PDBs only cover voluntary evictions, not spot reclaim)), and right-sizing requests.
 Track **requested vs used** — most clusters run at 15–30% actual utilization against requests.
 - **Orphaned resources.** Released PVs, unattached cloud disks, unused LoadBalancers (**each is a monthly charge**), old snapshots, abandoned dev namespaces.
 Automate detection; this is free money.
 Remember that deleting a StatefulSet leaves PVCs behind by design.
 - **NAT gateway data processing.** A quiet, large line item.
 Route cloud-service traffic through VPC endpoints (Part 15.2), not the NAT gateway.
 - **Cross-AZ and cross-region traffic.** Chatty services paying egress.
-Use `trafficDistribution: PreferSameZone` (or `PreferSameNode` where appropriate) and zone-aware placement.
+Use `trafficDistribution: PreferSameZone` (needs >=1.33 with the `PreferSameTrafficDistribution` gate, Beta 1.34, Stable 1.35; `PreferClose` is its deprecated alias) and zone-aware placement.
 - **Log and metric volume.** Logs are the sneaky one — verbose debug logging in prod can cost more than the compute. **Proxy access logs are a major contributor at high request rates**; sample or trim fields if the bill is large.
 Sample traces, filter logs, set retention.
 - **Overprovisioning for HA.** 3 replicas of everything, Multi-AZ, PDBs, and now multiple gateway/proxy replicas and possibly a mesh — necessary, but budget it.
 Autoscale down at night for non-prod (KEDA cron scaling, or scaled-to-zero dev environments — and note HPA can now scale to zero in 1.37).
 - **Cost allocation.** You cannot optimize without showing teams their spend.
 Label namespaces with `team`/`cost-center`, run **OpenCost** or the cloud's own cost allocation, and review monthly.
 This single practice usually finds 20–40% savings.